Niechorze

 The village has a population of 904.

 History

 At the beginning Horst (Niechorze) was a small fishing village.
 In 1866 a large lighthouse was built, which still exists.
+A settlement, back then known as Leuchtturm, developed close to the lighthouse.
 Development of the settlement began in 1870.
 In 1889 there were already 700 people living in Horst.
-On the 1 July 1896 a narrow-gauge railway was opened connecting Niechorze with Gryfice (then Greifenberg).
-On 1 May 1913 the line was extended to Pogorzelica (Fischerkaten) and Trzebiatów (Treptow).
+On the 1 July 1896 a narrow-gauge railway (Kleinbahn) was opened connecting Kleinbahnhof Horst Seebad (today Niechorze) with Greifenberg (today Gryfice).
+On 1 May 1913 the line was extended to Fischerkaten (today Pogorzelica) and Treptow (today Trzebiatów).
 These connections helped to expand the village.
 Some 18th and 19th-century fishermen's huts still survive, although these are being demolished to make space for hotels.